yonrasgg/TechNomadiX/_posts/2020-03-20-python-variables.md

     alt: Python Variables
 ---

-**Summary**: In this post, we cover what variables are in Python, how to use them, and explore various data types.
+In this post, we cover what variables are in Python, how to use them, and explore various data types.
 We'll look into the syntax for creating variables, naming conventions, and see some examples that illustrate how variables work.

 ## What is a Variable in Python?